Flight and expulsion of Germans (1944–1950): Soviet Union and annexed territories

 Different situations emerged in northern East Prussia regarding Königsberg (renamed Kaliningrad) and the adjacent Memel territory around Memel (Klaipėda).
 The Königsberg area of East Prussia was annexed by the Soviet Union, becoming an exclave of the Russian Soviet Republic.
 Memel was integrated into the Lithuanian Soviet Republic.
 Many Germans were evacuated from East Prussia and the Memel territory by Nazi authorities during Operation Hannibal or fled in panic as the Red Army approached.
-The remaining Germans were conscripted for forced labour.
+The remaining Germans were conscripted for forced labor.
 Ethnic Russians and the families of military staff were settled in the area.
 In June 1946, 114,070 Germans and 41,029 Soviet citizens were registered as living in the Kaliningrad Oblast, with an unknown number of unregistered Germans ignored.
 Between June 1945 and 1947, roughly half a million Germans were expelled.
 Between 24 August and 26 October 1948, 21 transports with a total of 42,094 Germans left the Kaliningrad Oblast for the Soviet Occupation Zone.
 The last remaining Germans were expelled between November 1949 (1,401 people) and January 1950 (7).
 Thousands of German children, called the "wolf children", had been left orphaned and unattended or died with their parents during the harsh winter without food.
-Between 1945–47, around 600,000 Soviet citizens settled in the oblast.
+Between 1945 and 1947, around 600,000 Soviet citizens settled in the oblast.